 If you are artistic there are candle wax colorant pens that can be used to add more to your finished product.

 There are many wax melt warmers available that you can purchase .
 Normally I like the types that plug into an outlet.
 However, for this season I found a lot of cute wax melt warmers that can be used on a tabletop almost anywhere.

 FYI: I recommend storing these homemade wax melts in a container because they can get soft or melt in high heat.
 (When traveling by car I put them in a cooler).
 You can store container at home in the refrigerator to keep fresh.

 Virgin coconut oil is a great ingredient to use for these wax melts.
 It’s fairly inexpensive, melts easily, has a nice tropical, natural scent, and it takes on the dye color well.
 However, like with most everything there is a precaution!
 The finished product contains an oil and should not be used over an open flame.
 (I know you weren’t planning to anyways, right??)

 I added beeswax because it’s very hard at room temperature.
 This helps wax melts like these stay solid until they are used.
 If you don’t want to use beeswax you can try a plant sourced wax, such as, candelilla vegan wax instead.

 Essential Oils Used For Fragrance

 There are many essential oils you can choose for these holiday wax melts.
-I find it easier to use an already made blend; such as, one of these:
+I find it easier to use an already made blend.